 - Contact the speaker and confirm time, date, and location.

-- Immediately apply for a Resource Center Support Grant to bring the speaker to your community.
+- Immediately apply for a Community Resources Grant to bring the speaker to your community.
 Find out how.
 (Please note: Completed applications, including the DUNS number, must be submitted six weeks before the event date to be considered for funding.
 KHC is not able to fund applications that do not meet this requirement.)

 - Publicize your event.
 Download a press release, speaker bio, and KHC logo poster.